Gazikumukh Khanate: Anti-Iranian movement

 Public dissatisfaction in Shirvan with the Persians led to a revolt.
 In 1707, the population of Djaria and Tsakhur led by their elders attacked Shamakha, the residence of the ruler of Shirvan.
 In 1708, Iranian troops under the command of Imam Kuli-khan advanced from Kakheti and crushed the uprising.
-In 1709 in Azerbaijan, Haji-Dawood also rebelled against the Persians.
+In 1709 in Azerbaijan, Haji Davud also rebelled against the Persians.
 Utsmy Ahmed-khan called on the people to fight the Persian shias.

 Alliances

 In 1710 an agreement was signed between Gazikumukh Khanate and Avar Khanate that proclaimed a political-military alliance.
 Surkhay-khan I forming the Gazikumukh army and like the shamkhal of Tarki became an ally of the Shah of Persia.

 In 1720 the Shah of Persia, Sultan Husayn, called his allies to assist and suppress the uprising in Shirvan.
 Surkhay-khan I gathered the Gazi-Kumukh army and advanced to Shirvan, to help the shah.
-Not far from Kabala, Surkhay-khan I was stopped by the Sunni delegation of Shirvan led by Haji-Dawood who urged Surkhay-khan I to support the Sunnis than the Shias.
-Utsmy Ahmed-khan was in alliance with Haji-Dawood against the "rafidas".
+Not far from Kabala, Surkhay-khan I was stopped by the Sunni delegation of Shirvan led by Haji Davud who urged Surkhay-khan I to support the Sunnis than the Shias.
+Utsmy Ahmed-khan was in alliance with Haji Davud against the "rafidas".
 Surkhay-khan I decided to support the sunnis of Shirvan.

 Invasion of Shirwan

-In 1721 on July 21, Surkhay-khan I and Haji-Dawood invaded the Safavid Iranian city of Shemakha, the major trading center of Shirvan, and captured it.
+In 1721 on July 21, Surkhay-khan I and Haji Davud invaded the Safavid Iranian city of Shemakha, the major trading center of Shirvan, and captured it.
 English writer Jonas Hanway wrote that "the city was ransacked".
 Utsmy Ahmed-khan could take part in this campaign due to a threat from shamkhal of Tarki.